WhyNineKay/WhyNineKay/README.md

 - 👋 Hi, I’m @WhyNineKay
 - 👀 I’m interested in coding lol
 - 🌱 I’m currently learning lots of stuff
-- 💞️ I’m looking to collaborate on not much
+- 💞️ I’m looking to collaborate on a python/pygame project?
-- 📫 How to reach me: you don't
+- 📫 How to reach me: discord: Y9K#7397

 <!---
 WhyNineKay/WhyNineKay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.